corda/corda/samples/simm-valuation-demo/README.md

 This demo is best run via the command line and a web browser, although it can be run via IntelliJ for debugging purposes.

 Change directory to `simm-valuation-demo/build/nodes` and execute the `runnodes` script.
-This will start three nodes - a notary node and two bank nodes.
-Wait until the message TODO: _when logging output changes completed_ appears and then all of the nodes will be ready for interaction
+This will start four nodes - a notary node and three bank nodes.
+Wait until the message TODO: _when logging output changes completed_ appears and then all of the nodes will be ready for interaction.

 ## Interacting